 Most people go through life feeling alone.
 We may be surrounded by large crowds and people who care for us.
 We may intellectually know that God is always with us.
 Yet we can still feel lonely inside and silently long for a deeper connection with our fellow human beings.
 God calls each of His followers to step into that gap and be His vessels of empathy for one another; able to humbly feel for and show tenderhearted compassion towards each other.

 1 Peter 3:8 ESV Finally, all of you, have unity of mind, sympathy, brotherly love, a tender heart, and a humble mind.

-Empathy is the ability to become one with someone else’s distress and feel what they are feeling and know what they are really thinking.
-It is not just the ability to intellectually understand what they are going through.
+We are all biologically wired to empathise with others through an area of our brains called the anterior insular cortex.
+This insular cortex gives us the ability to see the world through other people’s perspectives and feel what they are feeling.
+We are able to become one with someone else’s distress and feel what they are feeling and know what they are really thinking.
+Empathy is not just the ability to intellectually understand what they are going through.
 Empathy goes beyond that and experiences it with them as well.
 We will rejoice with those who rejoice and weep with those who weep.
 It is the basis for the powerful human connection we all long for.